Propagation of chaos for maxima of particle systems with mean-field drift interaction: Examples

 where $\alpha = 2 \kappa \sigma_0^2 / \sigma^2$.
 Thus $\text{Corr}(X_s,X_t) \in (0,1)$ for all $s \ne t$.
 The discussion in Section~\ref{S_results} implies that the finite-dimensional marginal distributions of $X$ exhibit asymptotic independence, and that \eqref{eq_as_indep} holds for all $n \in \N$ and $T_1 < \cdots < T_n$.
 In particular, there is no functional convergence in the space of continuous processes. \end{example}

 \begin{example}[Rank-based diffusions] Consider the $N$-particle system evolving according to

 for $i \in [N]$, where $B(r)$ is a twice continuously differentiable function on $[0,1]$ and

 is the empirical distribution function.
 Such systems are called \emph{rank-based} because the drift (and in more general formulations also the diffusion) of each particle depends on its \emph{rank} within the population.
 Indeed, module tie-breaking, $F^N_t( X^{i,N}_t) = k/N$ where $k=1$ if $X^{i,N}_t$ is the smallest particle, $k=2$ if $X^{i,N}_t$ is the second smallest, and so on.
 Rank-based systems have been studied extensively and play an important role in stochastic portfolio theory; see e.g.\ \cite{MR1894767,MR2914770,MR3327514,MR3340241,MR3773380}.
-The above system fits into our setup by taking $A(t,\bm x_{[0,t]}) = \sqrt{2}$, $B(t,\bm x_{[0,t]},r) = B(r)$, $C(t, \bm x_{[0,t]}) = 0$, and $g(t,\bm x_{[0,t]},\bm y_{[0,t]}) = \bm1_{\{y_t \le x_t\}}$.
-Clearly Assumption~\ref{ass1} is satisfied.
-The limiting McKean--Vlasov equation takes the form
+They are challenging to analyze in part because the drift is discontinuous as a function of the current state and the empirical measure (with the Wasserstein metric $\Wcal_p$ for any $p \geq 1$), making e.g.\ the argument in Remark~\ref{R_Lacker} inapplicable.